 Her youngest child, Blue, expresses their deep anxiety about the climate crisis.
 They tell her that the Earth their generation is inheriting “is like getting a broken present and we’re expected to fix it.”
 They have lost part of their mother to illness and they are losing parts of the planet - polluted oceans, burnt forests, and dying species - to the global environmental crisis.

-Then her older child Pilar gets sick with Lyme disease - which is on the rise because of climate change.
+Then Nicole's older child Pilar gets sick with Lyme disease - which is on the rise because of climate change.
 She has episodes of paralysis and is unable to go to school.
 Nicole’s survival strategy of learning from her own losses now becomes impossible.

 Losing her will to live, Nicole has a vision of her father who died of AIDS when it too was little understood.
 Seeing him at peace gives her the courage to face the heartbreak, both personal and global, around her.
 By exploring the visual, scientific, and spiritual threads interconnecting these losses she begins to move her own grief for the years lost to illness out of the shadows.